Industrial Commercial Revitalization Program

 Investments for the Future

-The Master Plan Update was complete to not only continue the focus on Transportation and Urban Design aspect of the Business Park but to introduce the rebuilding of the critical aging Utilities Infrastructure, Conceptual Land Planning and Sustainable practices which will create an environment for the Village and businesses to excel into the future together.
+The Master Plan Update was created to not only continue the focus on Transportation and Urban Design aspect of the Business Park, but to introduce the rebuilding of the critical aging Utilities Infrastructure, Conceptual Land Planning and Sustainable practices which will create an environment for the Village and businesses to excel into the future together.